Caroline Voaden

-Caroline Jane Voaden is a British politician and international journalist, who served as leader of the Liberal Democrats in the European Parliament from 2019 to 2020, and was a Member of the European Parliament (MEP) for the South West England and Gibraltar constituency from 2019 to 2020.
+Caroline Jane Voaden (born 22 November 1968) is a British politician and international journalist, who has served as Member of Parliament for South Devon since 2024 for the Liberal Democrats, having previously served as the party's leader in the European Parliament from 2019 to 2020, and was a Member of the European Parliament (MEP) for the South West England and Gibraltar constituency from 2019 to 2020.

 Voaden has covered six European countries in her capacity as a journalist.
 Whilst covering the latter years of the Yugoslav Wars in Zagreb, she made history as the youngest female bureau chief at Reuters.

 Personal life

-Caroline was born in Wantage in Berkshire (now Oxfordshire), on 22 November 1968, and grew up in Scotland.
-She later moved to Sheffield to study French and Economics, with a year abroad living in Lille.
+Caroline Voaden was born in Wantage in Berkshire, on 22 November 1968, and grew up in Scotland.
+She studied French and Economics at Sheffield University, with a year abroad living in Lille.
+In 2007, after being widowed at the age of 34, Voaden moved to Devon with her two young daughters.
+She married again and has a stepson.

-She now lives in Devon with her two daughters, husband and step-son, following her being widowed at 34.

 Professional career

 From 1991 to 2000, Voaden worked for the Reuters news agency, undergoing assignments in Amsterdam, Dublin, Bonn, Belgrade and Zagreb.

 In 2007, she moved to Devon, where she founded her own modern craft brand in 2012.
 In 2018 she became operations manager at a resettlement charity working with offenders and prisoners from HM Prison Channings Wood.

 Voaden was chair of the national WAY Foundation from 2009 to 2011, a charity that supports men and women widowed under the age of 50.

 From 2000 to 2007, she served in the team which established JustGiving, as an online editor for the charitable social platform.

-She is the chief executive of Devon Rape Crisis & Sexual Abuse Services.
+From November 2021 to May 2023 she was the chief executive of Devon Rape Crisis & Sexual Abuse Services.